luky1971/g_dice/README.md

 These are all the options you can set:

--f1 and -f2: Specify the two trajectory files.
+-f1 and -f2: Specify the two trajectory files (xtc, trr, and pdb files are supported).
--n1 and -n2: Specify optional index files to select atom groups.
+-n1 and -n2: Specify optional index (.ndx) files to select atom groups.
 -eta_atom: Specify the name of the output file.
 -g and -c: Specify your own gamma and C parameters for svm-train.